A Greek Paradise for Families: Exploring Georgioupolis, Crete with Kids A Greek Paradise for Families:…

 - The third route 250 meters long and 20 meters deep exploring a group of 8 reefs.

 The diving park will stretch on an area of more than 15 acres under the sea at the Emprosgialos Bay and it will operate under the supervision of the Apokoronas Municipality, Chania.
 Scuba diving surface floating points and boats count as an added plus of safety for the divers.
-Until the park opens, divers can still enjoy the wonders of the deep blue, with local companies like Omega Divers in Almirida.
+Until the park opens, divers can still enjoy the wonders of the deep blue with local companies in Almirida.